New website in development

 About me

 I am currently a Professor in Social Science and Health in the Department of Global Health and Social Medicine at King's College London, and co-leading the 'work, welfare reform and mental health' programme within the Centre for Society & Mental Health.
-I am also co-lead of the 'Welfare at a (Social) Distance' project, which is an ESRC rapid-response project looking at the benefits system during Covid-19 (with the final outputs coming out later in 2023).
+I was also co-lead of the 'Welfare at a (Social) Distance' project, which was an ESRC rapid-response project looking at the benefits system during Covid-19.

 Until July 2022 I was a Reader in Sociology and Social Policy at the University of Kent, where I helped co-found the University of Kent's Q-Step centre.
 For a time in 2015-16 I was also on secondment as a Policy Advisor at the Department of Work and Pensions.